ElsonOtake/TVMaze/README.md

 # TV Maze

 >The JavaScript capstone project is a web application based on an external API about TV series and movies.
-This project were developed using ES6 and Webpack.
-We use the Kanban board with GitHub project that translates the requirements into a set of tasks to organize our work.
-The counter functionality was tested using jest library.
+This project was developed using ES6 and Webpack.
+We use the Kanban board with a GitHub project that translates the requirements into a set of tasks to organize our work.
+The counter functionality was tested using the jest library.
 We follow Gitflow and solved the conflicts in our code.
 Perform code reviews for our partner's code.
-Created dynamically the homepage, the popup and the list of episodes contents.
-Use of Involvement API to treat user's comments and likes.
+Created dynamically the homepage, the popup, and the list of episode contents.
+Use of Involvement API to treat users' comments and likes.

 ## Built With